7AtAri/ML2/README.md

 Note that two bullet points should be chosen, so for example ridge regression and the lasso count as two variants of one method.

+for classification:
+Most Interpretable: Logistic Regression, Naive Bayes, and Linear Discriminant Analysis are often considered highly interpretable.
+Moderately Interpretable: Decision Trees, especially shallow ones, and Generalized Additive Models provide a good balance between interpretability and complexity.
+Moderate to Low Interpretable: Support Vector Machines and Support Vector Regression, as well as ensemble methods like Random Forests or Gradient Boosting, can be less interpretable, especially as model complexity increases.

 ### Report: as pdf